nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

 In the coordinate plane, a circle is defined by its center and radius.

-Your task in this exercise is to implement the functions marked with `/*  * STUDENT ANSWER   */`.
+Your task in this exercise is to implement the methods marked with `/*  * STUDENT ANSWER   */`.

 **<ins>Note</ins>:** you can use the `Point` class implemented in the previous question.